Preventing and managing diabetes in humanitarian settings

 Generate data through screening and monitoring programmes to assess the exact burden of diabetes among forcibly displaced people.

-The multi-stakeholder campaign involves representatives of the International Committee of the Red Cross (ICRC), the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA), the World Health Organization (WHO) and Santé Diabète Mali.
+The multi-stakeholder campaign involves representatives of the International Committee of the Red Cross (ICRC), the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA), the World Health Organization (WHO) and Santé Diabète.
 It is supported by a grant from the World Diabetes Foundation (WDF).